krry/ux-and-you/markdown/ux_you.md

 ## Why is UX?

+* Simply put, human innovation outpaces the understanding of human innovation.
 * UX has arisen as an occupation to bridge the growing gap between people and technology.
 * Developers of software and hardware harness applied mathematics to create literal multipliers of human effort.
 * As the multipliers become greater and more valuable, they become necessarily more complex and difficult to understand.